Infineon/mtb-example-wifi-mqtt-client/README.md

  6.2.0   | Added support for KIT_XMC72_EVK_MUR_43439M2 <br> Updated to support mbedtls v3.4.0 and ModusToolbox&trade; v3.1.
  6.3.0   | Added support for CY8CEVAL-062S2-CYW43022CUB
- 6.4.0   | Updated to use the MQTT configuration settings from the mqtt middelware
+ 6.4.0   | Updated to use the MQTT configuration settings from the mqtt middelware 6.5.0   | Added support for CY8CKIT-062S2-AI
 <br>

+All referenced product or service names and trademarks are the property of their respective owners.

+The Bluetooth&reg; word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Infineon is under license.

 ---------------------------------------------------------